greglarkin/courseware-lms-content/courses/published/getting_started_with_hiera.md

 </pre>

-Now if there is a value in Hiera for `profile::dns::dns_server` the master will use that, otherwise it will fall back to what's in `params.pp` of the "profile" module.
-You may be thinking that Hiera understands namespaces, so it's somehow filing the `dns_server` key under `profile::dns`, but that isn't right.
+Now if there is a value in Hiera for `profile::dns::dns_server` the master will use that, otherwise it will fall back to what's in `params.pp` of the `profile` module.
+You may be thinking that Hiera understands namespaces, so it's somehow filing the `dns_server` key under `profile::dns`, but that isn't correct.
 Hiera just uses the entire string `profile::dns::dns_server` as a single key.

 As always, you can still override both defaults by specifying the